Why is expressive touch control important?

 I believe that over the next five or ten years, electronic musicians will gradually embrace the value of expressive electronic instruments and stop using on/off switches.
 With that change will come a new wave of expressive electronic musical solo artists to introduce new forms of expressive electronic music, whose talents and fame will rival the great solo artists of acoustic instruments.

-There has never been a greater opportunity than now to be one of those future artists.
+Given that there are almost no expressive electronic solo artists today, here has never been a greater opportunity than now to be one of those future artists.